COBISS Platform – Co-operative Online Bibliographic System and Services

 • lending material outside the library or to the reading room, returning material, entering loss of material, renewing loans and changing due date;

-• reserving available and unavailable material, reserving material for use in the reading room, monitoring and processing reservations of available material, batch deleting expired reservations;
+• reserving available and unavailable material, reserving material for use in the reading room, monitoring and processing reservations of available material, picking up reserved material in different pick-up locations, batch deleting expired reservations;

-• searching material, reviewing material status (availability, the details of the member borrowing the material, return date, list of reservations, etc.), and entering notes on material;
+• searching material, reviewing material status (available material or material on loan, the details of the member borrowing the material, return date, list of reservations, etc.), and entering notes on material;

 • defining loan parameters (time parameters, calendar, price list, loan restrictions, settings for lending forms, invoices, overdue notices and other parameters);